Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Discussion

-Fig.\ \ref{fig:profilesDensity} shows the density profiles of the droplets in normalized units (Equation \ref{eq:y} and \ref{eq:x}), using the kinetic temperature from the NH$_3$ hyperfine line fitting, $T_\mathrm{kin}$, to derive the sonic speed, $c_\mathrm{s}$, in the normalization factor (Equation \ref{eq:char_size}).
-The density profiles at $r \lesssim r_\mathrm{ff}$ appear to be near-constant, while the density profiles at $r \gtrsim r_\mathrm{ff}$ appear to be shallower than the critical Bonnor-Ebert sphere (but steeper than a uniform density profile).
+Fig.\ \ref{fig:profilesDensity}a shows that the density profiles at $r \lesssim r_\mathrm{ff}$ appear to be near-constant, while the density profiles at $r \gtrsim r_\mathrm{ff}$ appear to be shallower than the critical Bonnor-Ebert sphere.
 On the outer edge, the density profiles of the droplets approach $\rho \propto r^{-1}$, which can arise from structures having a constant column density and thus following a mass-size relation of $M \propto R^2$.
 This mass-size relation has been observed for cloud-scale structures (see examples in \citealt{Larson_1981} and discussions in \citealt{Kauffmann_2010a, Kauffmann_2010b}).
 The non-critical, shallow density profiles can be consistent with the virial analysis presented in \S\ref{sec:analysis_virial}, where the droplets are found to be bound by ambient pressure but not self-gravity.
-For reference, we also compare the radial density profiles of the droplets to previously observed starless cores \citep{Tafalla_2004}, and we find that the droplets have shallower density profiles than starless cores (Fig.\ \ref{fig:profilesDensity}b).
+For reference, we also compare the radial density profiles of the droplets to previously observed starless cores \citep{Tafalla_2004}, and we find that the droplets have shallower density profiles than starless cores (Fig.\ \ref{fig:profilesDensity}b; see also Appendix \ref{sec:appendix_profiles} for the radial profiles in physical units).

 Since the Bonnor-Ebert sphere describes a thermal (no turbulent motions) and isothermal (uniform temperature) sphere, the radial profile of the gas pressure, derived from the ideal gas law, $P = \rho c_\mathrm{s}^2$, in the Bonnor-Ebert model, is the same as the density profile of a Bonnor-Ebert sphere in dimensionless units.
 In Fig.\ \ref{fig:profilesKinematics}a, we compare the observed radial profiles of the gas pressure (due to the turbulent and thermal motions of the gas) in droplets to the pressure profile of a critical Bonnor-Ebert sphere.
 Intriguingly, L1688-d2, L1688-d5, and L1688-d6 have pressure profiles increasing \textit{outwards}, and these droplets also appear to be less gravitationally bound (redder curves in Fig.\ \ref{fig:profilesKinematics}).
 However, note that L1688-d2 and L1688-d5 sit near the edge of the region where NH$_3$ emission is detected, such that the profiles at larger radii are dominated by fewer pixels.
 Also note that the assumption of spherical geometry could break down due to the elongated shape of L1688-d6.
 Fig.\ \ref{fig:profilesKinematics}b shows that the increases in velocity dispersion across the edges of the droplets are usually more abrupt than the change in the density profiles (Fig.\ \ref{fig:profilesDensity}).
 See Appendix \ref{sec:appendix_profiles} for the radial profiles of density and pressure in physical units.